 Testing for Weak security question/answer (OTG-AUTHN-008)

 Security questions and answers rely on the secrecy of the answer.
-Answers should be of the form that are only known by the account holder.
-However, although a lot of answers may not be publicly known, most of the questions that websites implement promote answers that are pseduo-private.
-Some examples are below.
+Questions and answers should be chosen so that the answers are only known by the account holder.
+However, although a lot of answers may not be publicly known, most of the questions that websites implement promote answers that are pseudo-private.

 The majority of pre-generated questions are fairly simplistic in nature and can lead to insecure answers.
 For example: